Table of contents:

 Tokyo Skytree

 This TV tower is the second tallest building in the world.
-Don't miss the view from above the city and take a souvenir photo from one of the two observation platforms.
+Don’t miss the view from above the city and take a memorable photo from one of the two observation decks.

 Tokyo Tower

-This is one of the most striking landmarks in Tokyo - and it is an exact replica of the Eiffel Tower in Paris!
+This is one of Tokyo’s most iconic landmarks – and it is an exact copy of the Eiffel Tower in Paris!
 You can also go up this tower.

 Tsukiji Fish Market

-Tokyo's fish market is the largest fish market in the world.
-Every morning a fish auction takes place here, where huge tuna are auctioned off.
+Tokyo’s fish market is the largest fish market in the world.
+Every morning, a fish auction takes place here, where huge tuna are sold.

 Shibuya

-This district is known for its shopping streets - and for one of the most famous intersections in the world: The huge Shibuya Crossing.
+This district is known for its shopping streets – and for one of the most famous intersections in the world: the massive Shibuya Crossing.

 Harajuku

-This is the fashion center of Tokyo!
-Here you can see crazy styled cosplayers, shop in chic clothing stores and have a beer in cool bars.
+This is Tokyo’s fashion center!
+Here you will see wildly styled cosplayers, can shop in chic clothing stores, and have a beer in cool bars.

 Robot Restaurant

-You may have heard of the world-famous Robot Restaurant.
-This is not a classic restaurant, but rather a show - a rather unique one!
-However, the tickets for this are not exactly cheap.
+You may have already heard of the world-famous Robot Restaurant.
+It is not a traditional restaurant, but more of a show – and quite a unique one!
+However, the tickets are not exactly cheap.

 Ueno Park

-This beautiful park is definitely worth a visit, especially during cherry blossom season.
-But even outside of the flowering season, the park with its two shrines is worth seeing.
-Tip: Plan your visit during the week - the park is much less crowded then.
+This beautiful park is especially worth a visit during cherry blossom season.
+But even outside the blooming season, the park is worth seeing with its two shrines.
+Tip: Plan your visit during the week – then the park is significantly less crowded.

 Food & Drink

-Of course, there are countless restaurants that will serve you delicious Japanese specialties.
-What you should definitely eat in Tokyo are ramen noodles - they are particularly good in the Japanese capital.
-They are also available almost everywhere: from fancy Michelin-starred restaurants to cheap street food stalls.
-Here we have also collected five restaurants for you that you should definitely visit.
+Of course, there are an incredible number of restaurants serving delicious Japanese specialties.
+What you must eat in Tokyo are ramen noodles – they are particularly good in the Japanese capital.
+They are available almost everywhere: from fancy star-rated restaurants to cheap snack bars.
+We have also selected five restaurants that you absolutely should visit.

 Sushi No Midori